 Students wishing to receive financial aid must reapply each year; renewal is not automatic.
 They should complete the application as soon as possible after January 1 of each year.
 To be considered for financial aid, applicants must be enrolled in an eligible curriculum leading to a degree, diploma, or certain certificates; students must have a high school diploma or GED in which the transcript has been received by R-CCC’s Admissions Office, students must be meeting and maintaining satisfactory academic progress, and a student must not owe a repayment on a grant or be in default on an educational loan, in addition to any other criteria set by the US Department of Education.

 Net Price Calculator

 R-CCC uses a federal net price calculator, which is intended to provide you with an estimated cost of attendance.
 This estimate does not represent a final determination, or actual award, of financial assistance, or a final net price.
 It is an estimate based on the cost of attendance and financial aid provided to students in the previous year.
 Costs of attendance and financial aid eligibility change year-to-year.
 The estimate is not binding on the Secretary of Education, the State, or R-CCC.Net Price Calculator

 Virtual FAFSA Days Announcement

-Join staff from the Roanoke-Chowan Community College Financial Aid Office for assistance with completing the Free Application for Federal Student Aid (FAFSA) during Virtual FAFSA Days!
+In the coming months, the R-CCC Financial Aid Office will be providing assistance with completing the Free Application for Federal Student Aid (FAFSA) during Virtual FAFSA Days!

 What do you need to be prepared for the session?